-All three of these maple trees grow no more than 30 feet in height, the perfect size for an ornamental lawn tree.
+All three of these maple trees grow no more than 30 feet (9 m.) in height, the perfect size for an ornamental lawn tree.

-Pagoda Dogwood – This pretty little beauty grows no more than 15 feet tall with graceful horizontal branches.
-It has cream-colored, six-inch spring flowers that bloom before the leaves emerge.
+Pagoda Dogwood – This pretty little beauty grows no more than 15 feet (5 m.) tall with graceful horizontal branches.
+Pagoda dogwood has cream-colored, 6 inch (15 cm.) spring flowers that bloom before the leaves emerge.

 Japanese Lilac Tree – A small tree with a powerful impact, the Japanese lilac is loaded with blossoms and fragrance, although some people don’t find the fragrance as pleasant as the more familiar lilac shrub.
-The standard lilac tree grows to 30 feet and dwarfs grow to 15 feet.
+The standard lilac tree grows to 30 feet (9 m.) and dwarfs grow to 15 feet (5 m.).